Browse the topics below for answers to commonly asked questions.

 Students in professional health programs such as Pharmacy, Medicine, or Occupational Therapy must be able to demonstrate that they are able to meet the essential requirements of the program.
 While it might not be possible to provide extra time to complete a medical procedure with a live subject without compromising the health and safety of that subject, it may be possible to accommodate a student with extra time to complete the same task in a simulation exercise.
 If this were the case, the provision of accommodations such as extra time while working with a live subject may compromise an essential requirement, but it would not compromise an essential requirement if it was feasible to carry out the task in a simulation lab.

 Most undergraduate students are required to take a writing course to learn about the distinctive characteristics of scholarly prose and the styles of expression used by the different disciplines, and apply scholarly style in their own writing as they begin to participate in the academic conversations of their future area of specialization.
-While all students can be expected to produce writing that meets an acceptable standard, some students with disabilities may require accommodations such as the use of a computer with spell check for assignments and exams, in order to meet these standards.
+While all students can be expected to produce writing that meets an acceptable standard, some students with disabilities may require accommodations such as the use of a computer with spell check for assignments and exams to meet these standards.
 The provision of this accommodation would not compromise an essential requirement of the course as spelling is not typically taught in these courses.

-Students in PhD programs are expected to produce original work which makes a significant contribution to knowledge in their discipline and are typically expected to progress through their degree in four to six years.
-A student with disabilities who experiences a flare up of an existing disability may require time away from studies one or more times over the course of their degree and may require an extension to the degree completion timeline.
+Students in PhD programs are expected to produce original work which makes a significant contribution to knowledge in their discipline and are typically expected to progress through their degree in 4 to 6 years.
+A student with disabilities who experiences a flare up of an existing disability may require time away from studies 1 or more times over the course of their degree and may require an extension to the degree completion timeline.
 The nature of the academic work can be a determining factor in determining eligibility for leaves or extensions.
 Extensions that prevent a student from completing lab based research essential to the degree may compromise an essential requirement.
 However, a similar extension for a student conducting historical research may be possible without compromising essential requirements of the degree.

 What is the process for identifying the essential requirements of a course, program, or activity?